rogelj/coreml_boston/readme.md

 The original code was showcased as a series of posts in my website here: <http://jrogel.com/machine-learning-apple/>

 Swift and Xcode have since changed quite substantially and the current version of the app in this repo uses SwiftUI to build the app.
 The steps are  covered in my new book "Advaced Data Science and Analytics with Python".
-The book is the companion to [Data Science and Analytics with Python](http://bit.ly/DataSciencePython) (1st Edition) published wich Chapman & Hall/CRC.
+The book is the companion to [Data Science and Analytics with Python](http://bit.ly/DataSciencePython) (1st Edition) published with Chapman & Hall/CRC.
 The new book is coming out in early 2020.

 Sounds cool, don't you think?
 I would love to hear what you think.